yiisoft/db/docs/en/queries/create-command.md

 Returns the value of the first column in the first row of the query result. `false` is returned if there is no value.

-For example, the following code fetches the value of the first column from the first row from the `customer` table:
+For example, the following code fetches the value of the first column from the first row from the `customer` table.

 ```php
 <?php